TNFR2 Immune Checkpoint Molecule for Drug Development

 Besides working as a T cell stimulator, increasing the activity and phenotypic stability of tumor-infiltrating regulatory T cells (Tregs), TNFR2 may also have a suppressive or stimulatory effect in the tumor microenvironment by regulating numerous immune cells.

-TNFR2 related signaling pathways in the tumor.
-(Li, et al., 2022)Figure 2 TNFR2 related signaling pathways in the tumor.2
+A schematic diagram illustrating the TNFR2 related signaling pathways in the tumor.
+(Li, 2022)Fig.2.
+TNFR2 related signaling pathways in the tumor.2,3

 TNFR2 and Cancer Immunotherapy